 Voice Broadcasts for unions: what to do

-A voice broadcast software calls every single contact in your phonebook and plays a pre-recorded message, as we will demonstrate further in the article.
+A voice broadcast software calls every single contact in your contact list and plays a pre-recorded message, as we will demonstrate further in the article.
 Since people have become used to such calls, it becomes essential to ensure that each contact gets hooked onto the message.
 Here is a list of best practices to ensure your voice broadcast campaign is successful.

 Know the law